jordanadrianoo/Alexa_youtube_player/README.md

 # Alexa Youtube Player
 This is a lambda function that is created and hosted on Amazon Webs Services.
-You get 1 million free invoices before they charge you $0.20 for the next million.

 ## Orginal Source
 [JukeBox fork repository](https://github.com/crd/jukebox)